alopresto/opensslpbeencryptor/blog.md

-# Decrypting OpenSSL Data in Hortonworks HDF Edge
+# Decrypting OpenSSL Data in Apache NiFi

 ## Who Am I?

-My name is Andy LoPresto and I am new to the HDF team at Hortonworks.
+My name is Andy LoPresto and I am a software engineer on the HDF team at Hortonworks.
 I previously worked in information security (encryption in financial systems & device drivers, PKI, etc.) at Apple and was a security architect at TigerText.

 ## The Issue